Pennsylvania Department of Health

 Observations:

-Based on observation and interview, it was determined the facility failed to maintain electrical systems in one location, affecting one of two floors.
+Based on observation and interview, it was determined the facility failed to maintain smoke barrier doors in one location, affecting one of two floors.

 Findings include: